filecoin-project/specs/mining.md

 To create a block, first compute a few fields:

 - `Tickets` - An array containing a new ticket, and, if applicable, any intermediary tickets generated to prove appropriate delay for any null blocks you mined on.
 See [ticket generation](./expected-consensus.md#ticket-generation).
-- `ElectionProofs` - An array containing your winning ticket proving election, and, if applicable, the failed intermediary tickets for any null blocks you mined on.
+- `ElectionProof` - A signature over the final ticket from the `Tickets` array proving.
 See [ticket generation](./expected-consensus.md#ticket-generation).
 - `ParentWeight` - As described in [Chain Weighting](./expected-consensus.md#chain-weighting).
 - `ParentState` - Note that it will not end up in the newly generated block, but is necessary to compute to generate other fields.
 To compute this:
   - Take the `ParentState` of one of the blocks in your chosen parent set (invariant: this is the same value for all blocks in a given parent set).